MaximusGamingLTD/Realistic-RP/README.md

 # Realistic-RP
-Realistic-RP.exe is the Program Executable.
+Realistic RP.exe is the Program Executable.